-Believe it or not, you can make a pretty educated guess as to what causes any of the above noises in your sound system by listening to the actual quality of the Hum, Buzz, Hiss or Hash.
-So here’s what usually causes each type of noise in a sound system and simple steps to correct them.
+Believe it or not, you can make a pretty educated guess as to what causes any of the above noises in your sound system by listening to the actual quality of them.
+Here’s what usually causes each type of noise in a sound system and simple steps to correct them.

 A quick fix is to run a long extension cord from the amplifiers’ outlet to the mixing console’s outlet.
-A longer term solution is to add an Ebtech Hum Eliminator inline between the output of the console and the input of the amplifiers, which will break the current loop and stop the ground loop hum.
+A longer-term solution is to add an Ebtech Hum Eliminator inline between the output of the console and the input of the amplifiers, which will break the current loop and stop the ground loop hum.
 This same ground loop current can flow between DI boxes on the platform/ stage and the mixing console.
 So that’s the time to use the ground-lift switch on the DI box to lift the ground loop hum.
-(I’ll focus much more on detecting and correcting this particular type of noise in my next article.)

 Note: Buzz can also be caused by a floating safety ground in your sound system that can become a shock hazard if you don’t pay attention to this warning sign.